Australian Football League: International Rules Series

-The AFL has garnered increased interest in Ireland due to the introduction of the International Rules Series played between an AFL picked All Australian Team and Ireland international rules football team beginning from 1984.
+The AFL has garnered increased interest in Ireland due to the introduction of the International Rules Series played between an AFL-picked Australian Team (sourced entirely from All-Australian players since 2004) and Ireland international rules football team beginning from 1984.
 The series is organised under the auspices of the AFL and the Gaelic Athletic Association.
 The game itself is a hybrid sport, consisting of rules from both Australian football and Gaelic football.
 The series provides the only outlet for AFL players to represent their nation.
-This series encouraged young Irish footballers switching code to join AFL teams because of much higher salaries in the AFL than that of Gaelic Football.
-However, most Irish players fail to make the grade into 1st team football.
+This series encouraged young Irish footballers switching code to join AFL teams because, whilst the Gaelic Football is strictly amateur, the AFL is fully professional, thus players can make a living out of playing AFL.
+However, some Irish players fail to make the grade into the very competitive AFL.
 This also paved the way for extended news coverage and increased broadcasting in the United Kingdom and Ireland.

+Around the same time that the inaugural International Rules Series commenced, Australian Football Hall of Fame Legend Ron Barassi launched the Irish experiment, which scouted and recruited dozens of Irishmen (usually Gaelic footballers) with potential for crossing over to playing in the AFL.
+This resulted in successful recruitmant and training of Australian Hall of Famer Jim Stynes among other successful players.

-Corporate Governance
+Corporate governance

 The AFL is governed by directors known as the AFL Commission.
 The commission was established in December 1985 and replaced the board of directors elected by and representing the original member clubs in 1993, after the club parochialism and self-interest which came with the traditional club delegate based administrative structure threatened to undermine the competition.

 The commission chairman is Richard Goyder, who took over from Mike Fitzpatrick on 4 April 2017.
-The CEO of the AFL is Gillon McLachlan, who replaced Andrew Demetriou in 2014.
+The CEO of the AFL is Andrew Dillon.

 In addition to administering the national competition, the AFL is heavily involved in promoting and developing the sport in Australia.
 It provides funds for local leagues and in conjunction with local clubs, administers the Auskick program for young boys and girls.

 The AFL also plays a leading role in developing the game outside Australia, with projects to develop the game at junior level in other countries (e.g. South Africa) and by supporting affiliated competitions around the world (See Australian football around the world).

 The players of the AFL are represented by the AFL Players Association, the coaches are represented by the AFL Coaches Association, the umpires are represented by the AFL Umpires Association and the related media employees are represented by the Australian Football Media Association.